bradens17/bradens17.github.io/_projects/2022-03-00-Laser-Welding-Fixture copy.md

 image: '/images/fullfixturecad.jpg'
 ---
 IMAGE ABOVE IS NOT MY ACTUAL FIXTURE DUE TO NDA
+This image is pulled another resource to depict a similar fixture

 # The Challenge
 In my four-month internship at Tesla, a substantial portion of my time was dedicated to a pivotal project.
 I was assigned the task of conceptualizing and constructing a fixture to assess a novel manufacturing technique: laser welding the inner and outer body sides together.